amortimer20/sehs-io/src/pages/c-sharp-fundamentals/activities/4-2-method-parameters.md

 8000
 ```

-You can specify as many parameters as you need for a given method definition.
-Keep in mind, **the order of arguments matters**.
-In the example below, `baseNumber` is assigned 10, and exponent is assigned 3.
+In this example, `CubeNumber()` is called with the argument `20`, which is assigned to the `number` parameter.
+The method then returns the cube of `number`.

+#### Multiple Parameters

+You can specify multiple parameters in a method definition to provide more data for the method to work with.
+The **order of arguments matters** when you call a method with multiple parameters—the first argument matches the first parameter, the second argument matches the second parameter, and so on.

+In the example below, the Power method has two parameters: baseNumber and exponent.
+When Power is called, the first argument (10) is assigned to baseNumber, and the second argument (3) is assigned to exponent.

-**Multiple Parameters**
+**Example: Multiple Parameters**

 ```cs
 double Power(double baseNumber, double exponent)
 {